LACMA

 Curatorial Notes

-Spanish American furnishings veneered in tortoiseshell and mother-of-pearl designs are known as enconchados.
-The term derives from the application of small sheets of mother-of-pearl (concha de perla) on wooden surfaces.
-Because of their materials and decorative schemes, the works have been slippery to categorize.
-Scholars have suggested that they were imported aboard the famous Manila Galleons that traveled annually to the port of Acapulco in Mexico, from where the objects were distributed throughout Spanish America.
-Some experts have argued that their profusion in Lima suggests local manufacture, possibly with the involvement of Asian artisans.
-Archival and material documentation, however, seems to suggests that the works originated in Guatemala City, where mother-of-pearl and tortoiseshell were harvested locally and considered a prized commodity.
-Many works made of these materials were exported to Mexico and Peru.
+Geometric and floral patterns adorn the surfaces of this enconchado chest and matching stand.
+The enconchado technique refers to the application of small sheets of concha de perla (mother-of-pearl) and tortoiseshell on wood surfaces.
+Because of their materials and their designs that vaguely resemble Asian decorative arts, these works have been difficult to categorize.
+Scholars have suggested that they were imported aboard the famous Spanish trading ships—known as the Manila Galleons—that traveled annually between the Philippines and Mexico.
+But archival and material documentation suggests that such works originated in Guatemala, where mother-of-pearl and tortoiseshell were harvested locally and considered prized commodities.
+Many items made of these materials were exported to Mexico and Peru.
 The designs draw on a range of European and Asian sources, which local artists creatively reinterpreted.

 Provenance